goshng/Flye/docs/USAGE.md

 For relatively complex single genomes, "regular" mode often outperforms metageomic mode.

+If you are using Flye / metaFlye to assemble heteroztgous bacterial genomes or metagenomes, you may consider using [strainy](https://github.com/katerinakazantseva/strainy) to call and quanitify heterozygosity and reveal collapsed strains.

 ### Haplotype mode

 By default, Flye (and metaFlye) collapses graph structures caused by